pietsjoh/Powerseries-evaluation/README.md

 ## Installation

-On Linux the /scripts/build.sh script automates the process.
-A Windows version will follow.
+There is a Windows and a Linux version available.
+The installation should be completed by running either the /scripts/linux/build.sh or the
+\scripts\windows\build.bat script.
 After running the build script the to be analyzed data should be copied into the empty data directory.
-Now run the sort_data.sh script.
+Now run the sort_data.sh / sort_data.bat script.

 ## Workflow

 The .ini files in the config directory can be adapted to match one's needs.
+They mostly contain the default values for the program.
+The settings of the [plot_ps.py] section can be changed mid run.
+The settings of the other sections cannot be changed once the program runs.
+However, the values of the [eval_ps.py] section can be changed using console inputs while running the powerseries script.

-There are bash scripts inside the 'scripts' directory.
-These should be used to run the code
+The bash/batch scripts in the scripts directory should be used to run the program.